When Should the GI Effects Comprehensive Stool Profile Be Considered?

-- Bacteria and mycology sensitivities are provided for pathogenic or potentially pathogenic organisms that have been cultured.
+- Bacterial and mycology sensitivities are provided for pathogenic or potentially pathogenic organisms that have been cultured.
 The report includes effective prescriptive and natural agents.

-- GI Effects provides microscopic faecal specimen examination for ova and parasites (O&P), the gold standard of diagnosis for many parasites.
+- GI Effects provides microscopic fecal specimen examination for ova and parasites (O&P), the gold standard of diagnosis for many parasites.

 - Additional Biomarkers Available:

 - KOH Preparation for Yeast

 What Advantage Does the Profile Offer Compared to Other Diagnostics?

 A structured faecal biomarker panel offers the advantage of assessing multiple functional areas that may be contributing to symptoms.
 For example, diarrhea could stem from multiple causes including pancreatic exocrine insufficiency, inflammation, food allergies, or the presence of a pathogenic or potentially pathogenic organism.
 A positive result on one or more faecal biomarker tests may guide therapy, either by suggesting a treatable alternative diagnosis or by eliminating a diagnosis from further consideration.
 The latter allows individualised targeted treatment to be redirected to more likely diagnoses.5,6